anjalisilva/IntroductionToR/README.md

 * Saturday 9 July, 9am-noon EST
       * Visualization and Shiny

 # Course Policies

 ## Course Expectations
 The course will include mainly live-coding classes.
 Students are expected to follow along with the coding.
 Be mindful of online fatigue.
+Be respectful and only one speaker at a time.
+Keep yourself on mute, unless you need to speak or ask a question.
+If you have a question, use raise hand feature.
+First say your name, then ask the question.
+If you have a question, you may type it to chat as well.

 ## Accessibility
 Students with diverse learning styles and needs are welcome in this course.
 In particular, if you have a disability/health consideration that may require accommodations, please feel free to approach me and/or Accessibility Services at 416-978 8060; studentlife.utoronto.ca/as.